-This Sausage Stuffed Chicken Rollatini recipe is so easy to make at home!
-This chicken is stuffed with sausage and cheese and baked to perfection!
+This Sausage Stuffed Chicken Rollatini is easy to make at home!
+This chicken recipe is stuffed with sausage and cheese and baked to perfection!

-This dinner is definitely going on our permanent dinner menu.
+This chicken recipe is going in our permanent dinner rotation.

-It was one of those meals that every single person at the table ate everything on their plate and went back for seconds.
-How often does that happen, right?
-When everyone likes the same dinner?
+It was one of those meals that every single person at the table ate everything on their plate and then went back for seconds.
+That’s magical, when everyone in your family loves the same dinner.

-It makes life so much easier so I’m not going to sweat it and you shouldn’t either.
+But using store bought, good quality sauce makes life so much easier, so I’m not going to sweat it and you definitely shouldn’t either.

 There are a couple of things you need to know to get this chicken started so let’s get going!